moira-alert/doc/source/user_guide/subscriptions.rst

 Users can only subscribe on system tags to receive notifications from Moira Self State Monitor (read about it :doc:`/user_guide/selfstate`).

 .. _system-subscriptions-description:

 System-subscriptions
 --------------------

+If Self State Monitor detects an error then it sends notification to admins.
+But if end users want to get notifications about Moira's problems, they can subscribe on Self State Monitor events.
-A sub-kind of Moira's subscriptions that have system-tags in tags list.
+These subscriptions are called as system-subscriptions.
+System-subscriptions are sub-kind of Moira's subscriptions that should have only system-tags in tags list.

-This type cannot have a triggers because system-subscriptions are used by Moira Self State Monitor only.
+System-subscriptions cannot be matched to any triggers because it used by Moira Self State Monitor.

 .. _subscription-states-transitions: